Reviewed by Aaron Horn, LMFT

-For some people, gambling is something they hardly ever do and is often the thing they do when they have nothing better to do.
-It’s like golfing or going to the movies -- just something to keep us busy or entertain us on a boring night.
+For some people, gambling is something they hardly ever do.
+It’s like golfing or going to the movies — just something to keep us busy or entertain us on a boring night.

 Unfortunately, some people take gambling to another extreme.
 It’s not just something they do from time-to-time, but it’s something they do every week (if not everyday).
 Not only that, but they gamble with money they either don’t have or money they should be saving for something else.